Launch of Next Generation

 A £1m fund and expert support programme has been created to pioneer innovative community-led projects and business models.
-The Next Generation programme will offer up to ten grants of around £100,000 to community businesses to develop new decentralised, decarbonised, and democratised energy business models.
+The Next Generation programme will offer up to ten grants of around £100,000 to community businesses in England to develop new local-level decarbonised-energy business models.

 The initiative is funded by Power to Change, the independent trust that supports community businesses in England.
 Next Generation will be delivered by a multi-disciplinary consortium (see foot of page for details) led by CSE.

 CSE's Rachel Coxcoon is managing the project.
 "The traditional community energy models - such as owning a wind turbine or large solar array - have become less viable because of changes in government policy.
 Nevertheless, the move to a smarter and more decentralised energy system offers the community energy sector the chance to explore opportunities in areas like time-of-use tariffs, electric-car charging or battery storage.
 Next Generation is designed to stimulate innovation in the community business sector and will be open to a wide range of proposals."